FACULTY

 PRogram Director

 Dr. Taylor is grateful to be program director of such an amazing program!
 She loves working with such a talented, diverse team of faculty and residents.
 She has a passion for holistic community-based family medicine and is excited to continue to grow the program’s community focus and impact on health equity.
 She grew up in Hilliard, Ohio, attended The Ohio State University for undergrad, then medical school at the University of Cincinnati.
 She joined OhioHealth in 2014, completing her residency at Riverside Methodist, serving as chief resident.
-After residency, she was founding faculty at Dublin Family Medicine Residency, and served as APD and Medical Director.
+After residency, she was founding faculty at Dublin Family Medicine Residency and served as APD and Medical Director.
 She joined our DHFM family in January 2024.
 She also has served as volunteer faculty for OUHCOM’s Rural and Urban Scholars Program since 2017.
 She holds additional board certifications in Lifestyle Medicine, Obesity Medicine, and Health and Wellness Coaching, and completed the AAFP Leading Physician Well-Being course.
-She has many interests in medicine including diversity, equity, and inclusion, leadership development, well-being, and nutrition.
-Outside of medicine, Dr. Taylor enjoys spending time with her husband, Kyle, children Iris and Nolan, going to the zoo, planning family activities and trips, and leading a Daisy Scout troop.
+She has many interests in medicine including belonging and inclusion, leadership development, well-being, and nutrition.
+Outside of medicine, Dr. Taylor enjoys spending time with her husband, Kyle, children Iris and Nolan, going to the zoo, planning family activities and trips, and leading a Brownie and Daisy Scout troop.

 Matt Johnston, DO (he/him):

 Dr. Johnston is very passionate about resident education!
-He seamlessly transitioned into a full-time faculty role after serving as a community preceptor and practicing FM in Circeville, OH.
+He seamlessly transitioned into a full-time faculty role after serving as a community preceptor and practicing FM in Circleville, OH.
 He attended OUHCOM and trained at Firelands Regional Medical Center for residency.
 He supports resident didactics and shares vast knowledge about geriatric care, rural medicine and social determinants of health.

 Alexandra McKenna, DO (she/her):